mdn/content/files/en-us/web/css/cascade/index.md

 The CSS cascade algorithm's job is to select CSS declarations in order to determine the correct values for CSS properties.
 CSS declarations come from different origin types: **[User-agent stylesheets](#user-agent_stylesheets)**,  **[Author stylesheets](#author_stylesheets)**, and **[User stylesheets](#user_stylesheets)**.

 Though style sheets come from these different origins and can be within different [layers](en-US/docs/Web/CSS/@layer) in each of these origins, they overlap in scope; to make this work, the cascade algorithm defines how they interact.
+Before addressing the interactions, let's define some terms:

 ### User-agent stylesheets